ReactTraining/react-point/README.md

 [`react-point`](https://www.npmjs.com/package/react-point) is a small, focused click/tap component for React.

-A `<PointTarget>` component listens for clicks and click-like touches (not swipes or drags) and notifies you in its `onPoint` callback.
+A `<PointTarget>` normalizes click and click-like touch events (not swipes or drags) into a "point event".

 ## Installation